rgerardi/vim-go-ide/README.md

 :Helptags
 :GoInstallBinaries
 ```
-The `:Helptags` command is used to create the help page for the plugin.
+The `:Helptags` command creates the help page for the plugin.

-The `:GoInstallBinaries` command is used to download and install the Go utilities used by Vim-Go such as `gocode`, `golint`, etc.
+The `:GoInstallBinaries` command downloads and installs the Go utilities used by Vim-Go such as `gocode`, `golint`, etc.

 ### Optional: Adding color schema (molokai):

 I use the modified version of molokai [fatih/molokai](https://github.com/fatih/molokai) as color schema.

-To use it, simply download the file `molokai.vim` from the link above and copy it to the `~/.vim/colors/` directory.
+To use it, download the file `molokai.vim` from the link above and copy it to the `~/.vim/colors/` directory.

 If you are not using the provided `.vimrc` file, add the following line to your `.vimrc` to enable the color schema:
 ```vim